What is an Office Shared Mailbox?

 Why Use an Office Shared Mailbox?

-Customer service, human resources or marketing departments that want incoming email messages to be answered by the next available team member are good examples of effective use of a shared mailbox.
-Every person assigned to the shared mailbox can see and respond to every message in that mailbox.
+Customer service, human resources, or marketing departments that want incoming email messages to be answered by the next available team member are good examples of effective use of a shared mailbox.
+Every person assigned to the shared mailbox can see and respond to every business lead's email in that mailbox.
+This can be really useful in lead generation or appointment setting.

 Working with an Office 365 shared mailbox isn't just about email.
 It's about helping the people in your organization work together more efficiently.
 Along with the shared mailbox, your team will have access to a shared contact list and a shared calendar.
 With a shared contact list, everyone in the group has access to important email addresses.
 With the shared calendar, the members of the group can enter their appointments in a central location that everyone in the group can see.